Evercoast/EvercoastOpenSource/README.md

 **Purpose:**

-Convert images in a take folder to .PNG for viewing in parallel.
+Convert RAW images in a take folder to PNG for viewing in parallel.

 **Usage:**